spajeo/DataAnalysis_MachineLearning/Analyzing Star Wars Survey/README.md

 The columns for this question are:

-`Which of the following Star Wars films have you seen?
-Please select all that apply. - Whether or not the respondent saw Star Wars: Episode I The Phantom Menace.`
+* `Which of the following Star Wars films have you seen?
+Please select all that apply. - Whether or not the respondent saw Star Wars:
+  *   Episode I The Phantom Menace.`
-`Unnamed: 4` - Whether or not the respondent saw Star Wars: Episode II Attack of the Clones.
+* `Unnamed: 4` - Whether or not the respondent saw Star Wars: Episode II Attack of the Clones.
-`Unnamed: 5` - Whether or not the respondent saw Star Wars: Episode III Revenge of the Sith.
+* `Unnamed: 5` - Whether or not the respondent saw Star Wars: Episode III Revenge of the Sith.
-`Unnamed: 6` - Whether or not the respondent saw Star Wars: Episode IV A New Hope.
+* `Unnamed: 6` - Whether or not the respondent saw Star Wars: Episode IV A New Hope.
-`Unnamed: 7` - Whether or not the respondent saw Star Wars: Episode V The Empire Strikes Back.
+* `Unnamed: 7` - Whether or not the respondent saw Star Wars: Episode V The Empire Strikes Back.
-`Unnamed: 8` - Whether or not the respondent saw Star Wars: Episode VI Return of the Jedi.
+* `Unnamed: 8` - Whether or not the respondent saw Star Wars: Episode VI Return of the Jedi.

+* The next six columns represent a single checkbox question.
+The respondent checked off a series of boxes in response to the question, `Which of the following Star Wars films have you seen?
+Please select all that apply`.

+The columns for this question are:

-`Please rank the Star Wars films in order of preference with 1 being your favorite film in the franchise and 6 being your least favorite film.` - How much the respondent
+`Please rank the Star Wars films in order of preference with 1 being your favorite film in the franchise and 6 being your least favorite film. - How much the respondent
-        * liked Star Wars: Episode I The Phantom Menace
+        *     liked Star Wars: Episode I The Phantom Menace`
 * `Unnamed: 10` - How much the respondent liked Star Wars: Episode II Attack of the Clones
 * `Unnamed: 11` - How much the respondent liked Star Wars: Episode III Revenge of the Sith
 * `Unnamed: 12` - How much the respondent liked Star Wars: Episode IV A New Hope